-Discussions on the matter with friends and acquaintances resulted in many of them requesting copies of my material, such as it was, so that they could further reflect on the subject and examine for themselves the resources I had gleaned from and studied.
+Discussions on the matter with friends and acquaintances resulted in many of them requesting copies of my material, such as it was, so that they could further reflect on the subject and examine for themselves the resources from which I had gleaned and studied.
 This prompted me to "clean" the notes up and make them a little more presentable (yet remaining in a somewhat unfinished rough form) so that upon request, copies of these personal notes could be sent out directly from the computer.
 However, it soon became apparent that this would not suffice for the material began to circulate beyond the realm of my familiars and the rather crude incomplete manner with which the footnotes had been left began to become an embarrassment.

 Again, as no publication was to be the result of this endeavor, formal documentation with regard to footnotes, references, etc. was not always cited or complete.
 After all, the research had originally been intended merely for the benefit of the author.
 Thus, a more vigorous manuscript had suddenly become a necessity.
 To add to my discomfort, at the time this problem came to my attention I was deeply immersed in the preparation of a second doctoral dissertation and was thus unable to give immediate attention to the "Septuagint papers".
-Upon completion of the treatise, the author was able to again turn his attention to the LXX and the third edition is the result of that return.
+Upon completion of the treatise, the author was able to again turn his attention to the LXX, and the third edition is the result of that return.

 Appreciation by the author is herewith gratefully expressed to the many on both sides of the issue from whom I have gleaned, compiled, and adapted information.
-The author trusts that if there remains any oversight in the acknowledgment of sources, such will be forgiven and accepted as being neither intentional nor with malice.
 It is hoped that the unsuspecting church may, in at least some small measure, be alerted by the effort contained herein to that which has been afoot within the camp.
-For most, the resulting discoveries and conclusion will be startling.
+For most, the resulting discoveries and conclusions will be startling.

-Floyd Nolen Jones
+Floyd Nolen Jones December, 1994

-December, 1994